planetfederal/workshops/tutorials/lidarkml/src/index.rst

 PDAL
 ----

 `PDAL`_, the "point data abstraction library", is for manipulating spatial point cloud data.
-In includes a code library (for integration into applications) and a command-line tool (`pdal`, an application that uses the library).
+It includes a code library (for integration into applications) and a command-line tool, `pdal`, that makes use of the library.
 Point clouds are often captured by LIDAR sensors but also captured using stereo photogrammetry, pulsed sonar, and many other sensor types.

 We can use the `pdal` command-line program to read some metadata about our LAZ file::